-Formal home health care has become more widespread but the staff and resident community relationships are often strained, especially during the COVID-19 pandemic in 2020.
+Formal home health care has become more widespread but the staff and resident community relationships are often strained, and this has been exacerbated by COVID-19 pandemic.

 This project is a school project from the Ideation studio course of the University of Washington's MHCI+D program.

-The cohort was challenged to improve the experience for the home and household.
+The cohort was challenged to improve home and household experiences.
 My team and I wanted to help the group that's suffering the most during COVID-19, the elderly.
-That was where we found out the problem assisted living is facing nowadays.

-Elderly are experiencing increased loneliness, depression and cognitive disorders, especially the ones that live in senior assisted living.
-On the other hand, staff of assisted living tends to have misconceptions and concerns when it comes to patients with uncommon characteristics or diseases.
-However, the facilities do not have the skills and training to deal with the issue at the moment.
-Moreover, during the COVID-19 pandemic in 2020, since elderly were at the highest risk, staff are more fearful to be in contact with them and feel reluctant to be at work.
+As a result of quarantining, the elderly are experiencing increased loneliness, depression and cognitive disorders, especially the ones that live in senior assisted living facilities.
+In addition, staff of assisted living tend to have misconceptions and concerns when it comes to patients with uncommon characteristics or diseases.
+However, facilities do not have the skills and training to deal with these issues at the moment.
+Moreover, during the COVID-19 pandemic, the elderly were at the highest risk, and therefore staff are now more fearful to be in contact with them and feel reluctant to be at work.

 Our goal was to try to understand the state of mental well-being in elderly communities in assisted living facilities as related to their understanding of home.
-We conducted contextual inquiries and interviews with two residents, two family members of residents, and a director of operation of an assisted living.
-Even though we know the importance of talking to staff at assisted living, we are not able to find staffs that are comfortable talking about this issue during our research phase in 2020.
+We conducted contextual inquiries and interviews with two residents, two family members of residents, and a director of operations of an assisted living facility.
+Even though we knew the importance of talking to staff at assisted living, we were not able to find staff that are comfortable talking about this issue during our research phase in 2020.

-Based on our design challenges, we came up with a total 92 ideas and assigned colored dots to them as the initial downselection method.
-Green dots were assigned for the ideas that better address our design challenges and represent the four design principles, which are Accessible & Inclusive, Respectful & Thoughtful, Humanize, and Already in Use Technology.
+Based on our design challenges, we came up with a total of 92 ideas and assigned colored dots to them as the initial downselection method.
+Green dots were assigned for the ideas that better addressed our design challenges and represented the four design principles, which are Accessible & Inclusive, Respectful & Thoughtful, Humanize, and Already in Use Technology.
 Red dots were assigned to the ones we thought were not well aligned with the problem space and desired outcome.